10 Things I Regret About L.O.L. Surprise! Dolls

-7. Our Dolls Heads Are Falling Off
+7. Their Heads Fall Off

 For whatever reason, we own one doll in particular whose head is always falling off.
 It's not loose, but every now and then there will be a "pop" and off her head goes.
 We find it more hilarious than frustrating; however, for some children, it may be a frustrating defect than a source of entertainment.
 On a positive note, instead of exchanging dolls outfits, you can always just pop their heads off and put them on a new body.

-9. Lack of Creativity
+9. They Lack Creativity

 My daughter’s first dolls were ones with short skirts and fancy shoes (you know, those shoes that mom never wears).
 So, according to my daughter, she labels them as a singer and a ballerina, respectively.
 For her third doll, she was quite excited to unwrap a doll with athletic socks, tennis shoes, and a neon athletic outfit with the hopes of an aspiring basketball player.
 Only to find yet another drink bottle with an uncanny appearance of a milk carton.